AR and VR in Education

 Table of Contents

-What is AR and why is it beneficial for students?
+What is AR, and why is it beneficial for students?

-eLearning Industry states that one of the most significant benefits of Augmented Reality in Learning and Development is that it does not require any investment regarding hardware.
+According to eLearning, one of the most significant benefits of Augmented Reality in Learning and Development is that it does not require any investment in hardware.
 We can experience Augmented Reality using our smartphones or tablets by simply using an app to see a 2D image turn into a 3D animation.

-What is VR and why is it beneficial in the classroom?
+What is VR, and why is it beneficial in the classroom?

 Why should educators use AR and VR in the classroom?